 Physical activity can help you stay healthy and feel better during and after breast cancer treatment.
-It may also lower the risk of breast cancer returning.
-Combined with a healthy diet, it can help you reach and stay at a healthy weight.
+It may also lower the risk of breast cancer returning, and in combination with a healthy diet can help you reach and stay at a healthy weight.